 When a prior law school applicant is found eligible for admission but transfer credit is not granted, enrollment as a first-year law student may occur in the Summer, Fall or Spring.
 Upon admission, a Permission to Start Law Studies Over request should be submitted to the State Bar.

 If you are considering applying to GUCL as a Prior Law student, please call GUCL at 818-247-0770 and speak to an admissions counselor before beginning the process.

 Recognized by the Department of Homeland Security, Immigration and Customs Enforcement, GUCL is eligible to issue the I-20 Student Visa through the Student Exchange and Visitors Information System (SEVIS).
 GUCL takes this responsibility seriously and critically evaluates the qualifications of international students seeking admission to the law program.

 International students with foreign college degrees or units will need a credential evaluation from a State Bar-approved evaluator.Please allow appropriate lead time for securing an evaluation.
 An official, detailed evaluation showing courses taken, units, grades, and degree equivalency is required.
 Click here for a list of approved evaluators.

 International students are required to take the LSAT as part of the application process.

 International students must be eligible to remain in-status throughout the admissions process and, if admitted, should anticipate roughly three months for processing prior to actual enrollment in the law program.

 Currently, all students attending GUCL pay the same tuition and fee rates; there is no upcharge for international students.
-Non-U.S.-citizen students are eligible to apply for the Smart Option Student Loan with a creditworthy cosigner who is a U.S. citizen or permanent resident.
+Non-U.S.-citizen students are eligible to apply for the Law School Loan with a creditworthy cosigner who is a U.S. citizen or permanent resident.